Power of purple foods

 Use the stalks too which have the greatest amount of inorganic-nitrate that has been shown to consistently lower blood pressure[1].

 They are particularly rich in the phytochemicals zeaxanthin and lutein which are known to provide protection for the eyes from damaging bright UV light.
+Macular degeneration is a horrible disease.

 Mulberries are another source of the power of purple foods; and definitely one of my favourites.

-They are easy to grow and, unlike strawberries simple to reap; you will not strain your back.
+They are easy to grow and unlike strawberries simple to reap; you will not strain your back.

 We enjoy them raw for breakfast and they can be turned into scrumptious jams and jellies; or smoothies.